christo/blocky-toad/README.md

 ## TODO

+* BUG: when there are multiple VehicleSpawn objects defined on a row, they separate from each other.
+Probably a rounding error.
 * some kind of random spawn rate - need maybe min and max of uniform range
 * finish defining the levels so the game can be finished
 * add fly and other bonuses, maybe turtles etc.